Here's Why Green Offices Should Become a Norm

-Jeremy Myerson, the leading expert in people-centred design, states that the effective use of space may have a greater effect, than a wind turbine of the office roof.
+Jeremy Myerson, the leading expert in people-centered design, states that the effective use of space may have a greater effect, than a wind turbine of the office roof.
 When visiting the Melbourne City Council’s CH2 building, dubbed as the greenest office in the world, Myerson noticed that despite all the energy-saving measures, the building wasn’t that sustainable at the end.
 It was hardly occupied — some areas remained empty most of the time.
 As a result, what the office gained through conserving energy was lost through inefficient use of space.

 As simple as that: efficiently used office space means building less new offices.
 That’s why this factor deserves greater consideration in the design process.
 Multi-functional areas with modular elements make the workplace suitable for different uses and users.
 At the same time, flexible design extends the lifespan of the office, enabling its easy refurbishment and postponing its demolition.
 As a result, a modular workplace is beneficial for both employees and the planet.